st01c/st01c.github.io/_pages/teaching.md

 - **Master of Science in Applied AI & UX**
 - **Master of Professional Practice in Games Development**

-In the 2023-2024 academic year, I hold a guest professorship in [Digital Humanities at the University of Bergamo](https://ls-tsce.unibg.it/en).
+Since 2023, I hold a guest professorship in [Digital Humanities at the University of Bergamo](https://ls-tsce.unibg.it/en).

 I am also a co-convener of the [xCoAx School of X](https://classof23.xcoax.org/) (summer doctoral school).